Mero site: Significance

 The cultural sequence at the Mero site reveals a long series of occupations from 500 B.C. to A.D.
 1400, or almost 2,000 years.
 The pottery record indicates an in situ evolution from the Middle Woodland North Bay culture to the Late Woodland Heins Creek culture; but after A.D.
 1000 there is an intrusive Upper Mississippian presence characterized by Oneota pottery.

 The Oneota Mero Complex (aka Green Bay focus) is unique due to its high proportion of grit-tempered pottery and the low incidence of decoration.
-It is also unique that the site does not have many of the traits usually found in Oneota contexts such as arrowshaft straighteners, smoking pipes, sherd discs, storage pits or evidence of agriculture.
+It is also unique that the site does not have many of the traits usually found in Oneota contexts such as arrow shaft straighteners, smoking pipes, sherd discs, storage pits or evidence of agriculture.
 The reason may be that the site was not a village but rather a temporary site for a specialized activity such as fishing.